usagisukisuki/G-SAM/README.md

   <img src="figs/img1.png" width="60%"> <img src="figs/img2.png" width="30%">
 </div>

-- Training using random cropping: Our Generalized SAM (GSAM) can cope with variable input image sizes, allowing random cropping to be used the first time during fine-tuning for SAM.
+- **Training using random cropping**: Our Generalized SAM (GSAM) can cope with variable input image sizes, allowing random cropping to be used the first time during fine-tuning for SAM.
-- Multi-scalce AdaptFormer: GSAM can use multi-scale features during fine-tuning for SAM.
+- **Multi-scalce AdaptFormer**: GSAM can use multi-scale features during fine-tuning for SAM.
-- Low computational cost of training: compared to the conventional SAM fine-tuning methods, and achieved comparable or higher segmentation accuracy.
+- **Low computational cost of training**: compared to the conventional SAM fine-tuning methods, and achieved comparable or higher segmentation accuracy.

 ## Installation